 Several authors refer to a marked decline in trust of several long-standing systems: governments, the media and organisations, commercial, non-profit and civil (Gallup, 2016; Jacoby, 2017; Martin, Not Dated; Shields, Not Dated).
 The Gallup poll (2016) indicates only one-third of Americans trust the mass media “to report the news fully, accurately and fairly”.
 While there are no figures for the UK, trust levels there are down drastically as well (Deloitte, 2016).
 Furthermore, the rise of populism, ‘alternative-facts’ and ‘apathetic cynicism’ is borne out by the very rise of fake news.

-I could argue for ‘the post-trust era’ because I view it as the cause of ‘fake news’, which is the result.
+I can argue for ‘the post-trust era’ if I view it as the cause of ‘fake news’, which is the result.
+But the two reinforce each other in a closed loop. .
 Hidden agendas and the age-old human trait of deceit to achieve them notwithstanding, the organisations and entities who claim to be the voice of truth have let us down.
 It is hard to believe the news media when it is owned by the very owners of the large multi-national corporations responsible for so much scandals in recent years.
 Lamentably this situation of lack of trust in the news media is a double-edged sword.
 After all, news media report what they are told by the representatives or press-releases of the organisations and individuals they interview.
 It is after all investigative reporting that has revealed many of these scandals.
 On the other hand, news media published the initial lies as well.

 Arguing for ‘post-truth’ one has to accept that the situation is complex (Shields, 2017).
 Human psychology, nefarious forces driving hidden agendas with sufficient resources to do so, after-the-fact revelations of what actually happened and other factors put the average man in a position of helplessness.